 Here are just a few of the benefits your brain will experience when you exercise regularly:

-Exercise is a powerful tool that you can use to beat the effects of stress.
-Reducing stress is important for brain health.
-Chronic stress effects hormones like cortisol, molecules produced by the body in response to stress, which can impact brain function.
+Exercise is a powerful tool you can use to beat the effects of stress, and reducing stress is important for brain health.
+Chronic stress affects hormones like cortisol — molecules produced by the body in response to stress which can impact brain function.